sh1ndoo/knowledge2/content/Quartz Cheatsheet.md

 `npx quartz build --serve`

 Only does a hard reload when certain files change, like `quartz.layout.ts`.

+And I recently realized that it's not working on my system at all!
+The working theory is that WSL makes file-watching events confused.

 ## The reason why 2x components w a script doesn't work